 - Best overall: Shopify is the leading all-in-one ecommerce platform that lets you to sell online.
 Shopify is cheap, feature-rich, comes with with unlimited products and file storage, and it comes with a huge selection of themes.

 - Runner-up, Best Overall: Squarespace is a drag-and-drop website builder and e-commerce platform with great-looking templates and drag-and-drop design tools.
 Also with Squarespace, you can import your Etsy products and sell them through Squarespace.

 - Cheapest alternative to Etsy: Wix is a drag-and-drop website builder with excellent ecommerce cabilities and user-friendly templates that make it easy to build an online shop.
 Also with Wix you can use their Etsy app and easily integrate your Etsy shop with your Wix site.

 Since 2005, Etsy has been a dedicated global, online marketplace community for the sale of vintage and handmade crafts.
 For the creative or vintage market owner who has never stepped into the world of e-commerce and is looking to be plugged into a niche market, Etsy is a sure-fire way to jumpstart an online business.

 Not only can you sell your products, but you can also connect with millions of other artisans and vendors to scope out competitor prices, support other vendors, and take advantage of a large amount of daily web traffic the site receives.

 If Etsy is not for you, then perhaps one of these other ecommerce competitor sites like Etsy would work better for your needs.
 Fortunately, all of the following are still very crafter-friendly and will assist in the expansion of your business should you choose to go in a different direction.

 Best Etsy Alternatives in 2023

 Shopify is for online businesses, both big and small, no matter what you’re selling.
-It is an easy-to-use and popular alternative to Etsy.
+It is an easy-to-use and one of the popular Etsy alternatives.
 Shopify offers multiple themes to choose from, Buy Buttons that can be embedded into other websites, like WordPress, and a number of add ons that can be downloaded to further customize your store.